Sistering Indigenous and Western Science program

 The SINEWS program is currently accepting applications for our May 2022 intake.

-For the 2022 program, SINEWS will be accepting up to 8 pairs of female-identifying students, one Indigenous and one non-Indigenous.
-The pairs of students will propose, develop, implement, and report on research projects of relevance to Indigenous communities and NRCan.
-They will become employees of the Government of Canada through the Federal Student Work Experience program for a period of eight months.
+For the 2022 program, SINEWS will be accepting up to 8 pairs of female-identifying students, at least one of which must identify as Indigenous.
+The pairs of students will propose, develop, implement, and report on research projects of relevance to Indigenous communities and supportable under the NRCan mandate.
+They will become employees of the Government of Canada for a period of up to eight months.
 Successful applicants will be given a specific budget to complete their research, access to NRCan mentors relevant to their location and project, access to research facilities, and the guidance of the SINEWS’ Elder in Residence.

 Who can apply